 It is extremely important to ensure that the anchor points you are using are stable.
 There are huge forces that go through a line under tension.

-If an anchor point fails the line becomes a giant catapult usually with a heavy metal ratchet at one or even both ends.
+If an anchor point fails the line becomes a giant catapult with a heavy metal ratchet at one or even both ends.

 Trees generally make good, solid anchor points, although please use tree protectors.

 An A Frame can be used along with the anchoring point, but you need to ensure that it is specifically designed to withstand the forces produced while slacking.